timolson/cointrader/README.md

 # Main

 ## Command Line Parsing
 [JCommander](http://jcommander.org/) is a command-line parser which makes it easy to attach command-line parameters to Java fields by using annotations.
-The `Main` class automatically discovers any subclasses of `com.ccp.Command`, then instantiates them with the default constructor(), then registers them with JCommander.
+The `Main` class automatically discovers any subclasses of `org.ccp.Command`, then instantiates them with the default constructor(), then registers them with JCommander.
 After JCommander has parsed the command-line, `Main` then invokes the run() method of the chosen `Command`.

 ## Create a New Command
-* Subclass `com.ccp.CommandBase` (or implement `com.ccp.Command`)
+* Subclass `org.ccp.CommandBase` (or implement `org.ccp.Command`)
 * Specify the command name by putting this JCommander annotation above the class: `@Parameters( commandNames="ticker”)`
 * Use the singular @Parameter tag on any fields in your subclass to capture command-line info (see [JCommander](http://jcommander.org/) docs)
 * Implement the run() method